Meat Processing Tips

-- A word on Meat Mixers: Once your meat has been ground, seasonings must be blended with the meat before you load it into a sausage stuffer.
-Mixers make quick work of this process; evenly blending the seasonings in half the time a person could mix by hand.
+- Once your meat has been ground, seasonings must be blended with the meat before you load it into a sausage stuffer.
+Meat Mixers make quick work of this process; evenly blending the seasonings in half the time a person could mix by hand.

 - Add 1 oz. of water per 1lb meat when mixing sausage meat before filling your casing.

-Jerky Making Tips- LEM Cannon or Gun is the easiest way to make jerky.
+- LEM Cannon or Gun is the easiest way to make jerky.
 Jerky can also be made by cutting and marinating the meat.
-Place the meat on an LEM Rack & Pan to cook at low heat in your own oven or in an LEM Dehydrator.
+Place the meat on a LEM Rack & Pan to cook at low heat in your own oven or in a LEM Dehydrator.

 - When slicing jerky from cuts of meat, always cut the strips with the grain.
 This allows you to bite into the meat across the grain when eating.

-- LEM Seasonings come with a cure packet so there’s nothing else to buy.
+- Backwoods Jery Seasonings come with a cure packet so there’s nothing else to buy.
 Easy to follow directions are on the back of each package.

 - Place Satin Pac Patty Paper between the burgers in the press.
 This will prevent patties from sticking together when frozen.

-- Use LEM 17lb mixer and LEM’s fresh sausage seasoning (Chorizo, Cajun, or Sweet Italian) for a great “Sausage Burger.
+- Use Backwoods fresh sausage seasoning (Chorizo, Cajun, or Sweet Italian) for a great “Sausage Burger".